fabiodeponte/symbol_grounding/README.md

-# Grounding Words in Visual Perceptions
-Grounding symbols to Visual and Acoustic Perceptions: Experiments in Spoken Language Acquisition
+# Grounding Words in Visual Perceptions: Experiments in Spoken Language Acquisition